Vectorworks/developer-scripting/Function Reference/Functions/ConvertHSF2PosixPath.md

 |outPosixPath|DYNARRAY[] of CHAR|Output parameter.
 Returns the converted path.
 If the function does not succeed the returned value is the passed 'HSFPath' value.|

 ## Remarks
-[[User:CBM-c-|_c_]] (2016.06.16): This doesn't fail easily (I never could see a failure) but will return gibberish upon anything but a qualified HSF path.
+*_c_* (2016.06.16): This doesn't fail easily (I never could see a failure) but will return gibberish upon anything but a qualified HSF path.
 Interestingly, passing a qualified posix path (needing thus no conversion!) will also return gibberish:

 Example:
  path2convert := Macintosh HD:Users:user:Desktop:New File.txt